 Exemptions for Privacy-preserving Aggregated Analytics

 Countries where the relevant supervisory authorities have exempt certain categories of privacy-focused analytics from consent, provided they meet certain criteria include France, Italy, the Netherlands, Spain, and Switzerland.
+Recently, the UK has also passed legislation permitting limited website analytics without consent.

 a) France12a, 12b